 Backing hides the thread tails and gives the embroidery more stability.
 It is not a necessity, but most embroidery patterns call for it.
 I choose from two types depending on the look I want;

 Lightweight fusible interfacing; Gives the embroidery fabric more stability and makes it easier to get an even tension.
 Cut the interfacing the same size as the background fabric.
-Trace design onto the background fabric and then iron the interfacing to wrong side of the background.
+Trace design onto the background fabric and then iron the interfacing to the wrong side of the background.

 Lightweight flannel; gives the embroidery a slightly softer look.
 It’s the backing I used for “Rabbits Prefer Embroidery”.
 Treat the backing and embroidery fabric as one when you are piecing together your quilt as shown in the photo below.

 To hoop or not to hoop!
 No groaning allowed.
 Remember, hoops have been around for YEARS and do have a purpose!
-Hoops keep the fabric taunt and make it easier to control the tension.
+Hoops keep the fabric taut and make it easier to control the tension.
 The thinner the background fabric the more necessary the hoop becomes.
 A simple 5” plastic hoop will probably be all you need.

 When I use a flannel backing I only use a hoop when I come to an area where I need a lot of control.